Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-10.md

 - `transition`
 - `@keyframe` and `animation`

-In a nutshell animation is the changing of property values over time.
+Motion is the changing of property values over time.

-In a nutshell `transition` causes changes to CSS properties to change over time instead of changing instantly, `@keyframe` defines changes that are mapped out over time.
-Transition animates a change to a property, keyframes map out changes that are then applied to properties.

 ## Transition